alerque/libertinus/README.md

 Libertinus fonts are available under the terms of the Open Font License version 1.1.

+A zip file containing the font files can be downloaded from the "Releases" page of the project (you must be logged in to github to see the "Releases" tab).

 Building
 --------
 To build the fonts, you need GNU Make, [FontForge][1] with Python support, and